 When I got to the counter queue there were six people in front of me.
 The person directly in front of me was clearly fed up and shaking their head, and eventually gave up and left.
 There was one person serving, despite someone wondering around with a clipboard talking to people.

 Eventually, she came up to me (I was the last person in the queue) to ask if I needed to be in the queue or she could help.
 I explained that I was waiting for some currency.
-I did then query why there was only one person serving, only to be told she could see two – my mistake, the second person had been elsewhere up until this moment!
+I asked why there was only one person serving, she told me she could see two – my mistake, the second person had been elsewhere up until this moment!
 I am not convinced that this was the ideal way to respond to a customer.

 She then impressed me still further by saying I could get dollars next door at the post office!
 I am sure the bank would be delighted to hear that.